HostGator vs Bluehost – Which Offers the Best Budget WordPress Hosting?

 Bluehost and HostGator Uptime

-With this in mind, it’s vital that you choose a host with a strong focus on delivering high levels of uptime and a proven ability to minimize downtime.
+With this in mind, it’s vital you choose a host with a strong focus on delivering high levels of uptime and a proven ability to minimize downtime.
 Some kind of refund or uptime guarantee can be nice too.